imjasonh/globetrotter/README.md

     - _Fire_: the space where you are aiming is automatically hit.
     - These actions don't have to be consecutive, and you can re-_Aim_ at another space after becoming _Ready_, before _Firing_.
     - After _Firing_, the Drill Cannon must start over and become _Ready_ first.
+    - If a Drill Cannon is destroyed while it is _Ready_ or _Aimed_, roll a D6.
+On a 3+ it explodes, and deals 1 damage point to every adjacent space.
     - Keep track of how many times a Drill Cannon has been fired on the planet.
 After _Firing_, roll two dice.
 If the total of those two dice is less than the number of times the Drill Cannon has fired, the planet is destroyed, along with all Rovers and Buildings on the planet.
   - **Treasury** - when a player has a Treasury, they can choose to save an action point, and use it later.
     - The Treasury can store up to 3 action points.